The Magic of What Gets Left Behind: Vin Caponigro in the StudioJuly 11, 2019

 Images provided by the artist

-After the election of Donald Trump, Caponigro explains she was “frustrated that people thought this [racism, xenophobia, homophobia] was new,” rather than structural realities that our society has been built upon.
+After the election of Donald Trump, Caponigro explains they were “frustrated that people thought this [racism, xenophobia, homophobia] was new,” rather than structural realities that our society has been built upon.
 But rather than seeing this as a defeat, Caponigro also sees examples of resistance in the past that we can and should learn from.
-And zines, she says, allows her to disseminate information in the world that is, “vital and important, and in a way that is as accessible as possible.”
+And zines, they say, allows them to disseminate information in the world that is, “vital and important, and in a way that is as accessible as possible.”
 Further, a percentage of each sale from Snake Hair Press goes directly to organizations working to support marginalized communities, including Black & Pink, the Southern Poverty Law Center, and the Trevor Project.

 Image provided by the artist

 Caponigro loves the potentiality of mass duplicates.
 “I can create something bigger than this one to one conversation, something that goes to people I don’t know.
 I can disseminate this information to people I’d otherwise never have access to.
-And I know people do that on the internet, but I’m not very good at the internet!” she laughs.
+And I know people do that on the internet, but I’m not very good at the internet!” they laugh.

 “I want to use my abilities and things I know well to exact some sort of change – and I don’t know that that’s happening,” Caponigro pauses, “but at least I know that I’m trying.”

 Raechel Anne Jolie is a writer, educator, and media maker.
 Raechel received her PhD in Communication Studies with a minor in Gender & Sexuality Studies from the University of Minnesota.
 Her writing has been published in numerous academic journals as well as various popular press sites (Teen Vogue, Bitch Magazine, In These Times, and more).
 Her memoir, Rust Belt Femme, is forthcoming from Belt Publishing.
 She lives in Minneapolis with her partner and perfect black cat.
 You can find her @reblgrrlraechel or at www.raechelannejolie.com.